eclipse-sumo/sumo/docs/web/docs/TraCI/Interfacing_TraCI_from_Python.md

 For this, the function `traci.start` accepts the optional arguments `traceFile` and `traceGetters`.
 When calling `traci.start([<commands>], traceFile=<LOG_FILE_PATH>)` all traci commands that were sent to sumo will be written to the given LOG_FILE_PATH.
 This allows re-running the scenario without the original runner script.

 When option `traceGetters=False` is set, only functions that change the simulation state are included in the log file.
 Functions that retrieve simulation data are technically not needed to reproduce a scenario but it may be useful to include them if the data retrieval functions are themselves the cause of a bug.

+When option `traceGetters="print"` is set, all getter functions will print themselves and their results to standard output when running the log as a python program.

 !!! caution
     Avoid running the simulation with option **--random** since this will most likely prevent your traceFile from being repeated